lzap/image-builder-packer/internal/integration/README.md

 * `request` (required): Go regular expression capturing the SSH input
 * `response`: optional output of a command
 * `status`: optional exit status (defaults to 0)

+### Environment

+Optional environment variables to pass to the packer process.

 ### Template